Vintage Porcelain Glove Molds : History and Cleaning Tips

 Shinko of Japan - Shanghai Shinko

 Shinko porcelain factory of Japan was one of the leaders in porcelain making throughout Japan's history.
 In 1993, Shanghai Shinko (one of the branches/members of the famous Shinko Co., Ltd.) began set up and molding of most of the glove molds.
 As of late 2010, Shanghai Shinko had produced more than one hundred kinds of glove molds since it was set up in 1993 ,and are averaging 50,000 pieces per month.
-Update; September 2011 - As of late, I can't find them anymore.
+As of September 2011 - they vanished from my radar .

 Companies in China are producing glove molds as they are also making tons of surgical and latex gloves there now.
 Beware if your mold is marked CHINA as this is not vintage but new.